 20th Century Fox hired Simon Kinberg and Zak Penn to write competing drafts of the screenplay, a fairly common practice for summer blockbusters.
 Penn had suffered through similar situations before on the first two X-Men movies, so suggested to Kinberg that they should actually work together.

-The Brotherhood Mutants consisted of Magneto, Pyro, Mystique, Juggernaut, MultipleMan, Callisto, Quill (credited as Kid Omega), Kwannon (credited as Psylocke) and Arclight.
-However many fans speculate that the minor mutants may be based on ones of the comics: Spyke (not based on Evan Daniels), Avalanche (powers were not shown however he resembles Lance Alvers from X-men: evolution instead of the traditional Dominik Petrakis from the comics), Anole (credited as Lizardman mistaken for Toad), Vanisher (his teleportation resembles Nightcrawler) Phat and a supposedly original mutant named Ash.
+The Brotherhood Mutants consisted of Magneto, Pyro, Mystique, Juggernaut, MultipleMan, Callisto, Kid Omega, Psylocke, and Arclight.
+However, many fans speculate that the minor mutants may be based on ones in the comics: Spyke (not based on Evan Daniels), Avalanche (powers were not shown, however, he resembles Lance Alvers from X-Men: Evolution, instead of the traditional Dominik Petrakis from the comics), Anole (Lizardman), Vanisher (his teleportation resembles Nightcrawler) Phat, and an original mutant named Ash.

-Josh Holloway was offered the role of Gambit but turned it down as it was too similar to the role he was then playing on Lost (2004).
-Consequently the character was written out though Gambit showed up in the next X-Men movie, X-Men Origins: Wolverine (2009), where he was played by Taylor Kitsch.
-In 2014 it was announced that Channing Tatum would play the character in future installments of the franchise.
+Josh Holloway was offered the role of Gambit, but turned it down, as it was too similar to the role he was then playing on Lost (2004).
+Consequently, the character was written out, though Gambit showed up in X-Men Origins: Wolverine (2009), where he was played by Taylor Kitsch.
+In 2014, it was announced that Channing Tatum would play the character in future installments of the franchise.

-Stan Lee, Chris Claremont: The "X-Men" creator and longtime "X-Men" writer appear in the opening scene, as neighbors of Jean Grey.
-They are credited as "Waterhose Man" and "Lawnmower Man," respectively.
-(Claremont created the "Dark Phoenix Saga" in the "X-Men" comics, which was the basis of the Jean Grey/Phoenix storyline in this film.)
+Stan Lee, Chris Claremont: (at around 2 mins) The X-Men Creator and longtime X-Men Writer appear in the opening scene, as neighbors of Jean Grey.
+They are credited as "Waterhose Man" and "Lawnmower Man", respectively.
+(Claremont created the "Dark Phoenix Saga" in the X-Men comics, which was the basis of the Jean Grey and Phoenix storyline in this film.)

 The trivia items below may give away important plot points.

-When Bryan Singer was going to direct, he and his writers Dan Harris-Michael Dougherty wrote a treatment solely based on the "X-Men" storyline 'The Dark Phoenix Saga': the deceased Jean Grey returns, with a new, more destructive personality called the Phoenix.
+When Bryan Singer was going to direct, he and his writers Dan Harris and Michael Dougherty, wrote a treatment solely based on the X-Men storyline 'The Dark Phoenix Saga': the deceased Jean Grey returns, with a new, more destructive personality called "the Phoenix".
 She would be manipulated into joining the Hellfire Club, by their telepathic leader Emma Frost (Sigourney Weaver was intended for the role).
-A three-way battle occurs between the Club who want to take over the world, the X-Men who want to save their comrade, and Magneto's Brotherhood who want the Phoenix for their own plans.
-At the end, to save everyone Jean kills herself, but her spirit lives on and transcends into a divine being, which Dougherty compared to the star child in 2001: A Space Odyssey (1968).
+A three-way battle occurs between the Club, who want to take over the world, the X-Men, who want to save their comrade, and Magneto's Brotherhood, who want the Phoenix for their own plans.
+At the end, to save everyone, Jean kills herself, but her spirit lives on and transcends into a divine being, which Dougherty compared to the star child in 2001: A Space Odyssey (1968).

-Cyclops appears in the movie for a total of 4 minutes, 40 seconds.
-In the comic books, Cyclops was a main character of the Phoenix/Dark Phoenix storyline in the X-Men comic books that this film's story was based upon.
+Cyclops appears in the movie for a total of four minutes and forty seconds.
+Cyclops was a main character of the Phoenix and Dark Phoenix storyline in the X-Men comic books, upon which this film's story was based.

 While James Marsden was unavailable due to filming Superman Returns (2006) at the same time as this film, 20th Century Fox had always planned to have Jean Grey kill off Cyclops in the film.
-Screenwriter Zak Penn talked about the lack of Cyclops in "X-Men: The Last Stand" on the message boards of the now-closed website The X-Verse, in which he participated in Q&As with fans and could only say to the fans while the film was being made that if they expected to see more of Cyclops, then fans were going to be disappointed.
-Penn would later say after the film's release that he and co-writer Simon Kinberg fought with Fox not to kill Cyclops but the studio insisted the character die to have a more emotional impact.
-The decision to kill off Cyclops received heavy backlash from fans and moviegoers, and fans still debate whether the character actually even died since his death wasn't shown on-screen and neither Storm nor Wolverine bothered to search for him when they find Jean alone at Alkali Lake.
+Zak Penn talked about the lack of Cyclops in this movie on the message boards of the now-closed website The X-Verse, in which he participated in Q&As with fans, and could only say to the fans, while the film was being made, that if they expected to see more of Cyclops, then fans were going to be disappointed.
+Penn would later say after the film's release, that he and co-Writer Simon Kinberg fought with Fox not to kill Cyclops, but the studio insisted the character die to have a more emotional impact.
+The decision to kill off Cyclops received heavy backlash from fans and moviegoers, and fans still debate whether the character actually even died since his death wasn't shown on-screen, and neither Storm nor Wolverine bothered to search for him when they find Jean alone at Alkali Lake.

-Fox Studio heads Tom Rothman and James Gianopulos debated on Rogue's final scenes: since she took the cure, Rothman wanted her to passionately kiss Bobby Drake and Gianopulos wanted her to simply hold his hand.
-The two executives screened the film for their daughters and the studio's female marketing executives, and the hand-holding prevailed: Gianopulos stated that the kissing "was all about sex, and they didn't want that."
+20th Century Fox Studio heads Tom Rothman and James Gianopulos debated on Rogue's final scenes: since she took the cure, Rothman wanted her to passionately kiss Bobby Drake, and Gianopulos wanted her to simply hold his hand.
+The two executives screened the film for their daughters, and the studio's female marketing executives, and the hand-holding prevailed: Gianopulos stated that the kissing "was all about sex, and they didn't want that."

 One of the reasons why Rogue disappears to go take the mutant cure was because of Anna Paquin's limited availability.
 She was in the midst of shooting The Squid and the Whale (2005) at the same time as filming this movie.